jb297686/jb297686.github.io/_posts/2025-10-03-ultralytics-conveyor.md

 We'll use one of the Ultralytics pretrained models and do a small amount of customizing (training) on the client's dataset, to show the client what's possible.

 ### Results <a name="overview-results"></a>
-Here we can see that the model did really well at detecting cardboard boxes - it found all 167 of them.
-How awesome is that!
-After just 10 epochs of training the model was able to correctly detect 100% of the cardboard boxes in our validation set!
+After just 10 epochs of training the model was able to correctly detect 100% of the cardboard boxes in our validation set.
+Pretty impressive!

 ### Discussion, Growth & Next Steps <a name="overview-growth"></a>
 Our work with this dataset serves as a nice proof-of-concept that we can show to our client.
-The next steps would be for the client to gather some even better training data for us - ideally we want a large set of images that represent the actual environments that their products get used in - then we could train the object detection using that dataset for a larger number of epochs to get even better results.
+The next steps would be for the client to gather some even better training data for us - ideally we want a large set of images that represent the actual environments that their products get used in - then we could train an object detection model using that dataset for a larger number of epochs to get even better results.

 ---